Source code for ae.files

 ===========================

-this namespace portion is pure Python providing helpers for file object and content managing. it only depends on the
+this namespace portion is pure Python code, providing helpers for file object and content managing. it only depends

 .. hint:: more helper functions to manage directory/folder structures are provided by the :mod:`ae.paths` portion.